fachi2000/Hotel-Booking-Demand/README.md

 # Hotel-Booking-Demand
+A university project for Machine Learning: ALgorithms & Heuristics.
-Exploratory Data Analysis and Prediciotns of Hotel Booking dataset
+Data Pre-processing, Exploratory Data Analysis and Predictions of Hotel Booking dataset.